Phone cyber security: An introduction

 Don’t be fooled by public Wi-Fi

-No matter how appealing it is to connect to free Wi-Fi, make sure you’re accessing a network that is secured, verified and doesn’t demand any personal information for you to join.
+No matter how appealing it is to connect to free Wi-Fi, make sure you’re accessing a network NetworkSeveral computers that are connected to one another. that is secured, verified and doesn’t demand any personal information for you to join.
 Cyber criminals can create networks that look harmless but are actually malicious.
 Sometimes they will create a fake network that uses the same name as the one you want to join in order to trick you.

-When in doubt, ask an employee which network to use so that you can ensure you aren’t putting yourself at risk of network spoofing.
+When in doubt, ask an employee which network to use so that you can ensure you aren’t putting yourself at risk of network spoofing SpoofingA website or email address that is created to look like it comes from a legitimate source.
+An email address may even include your own name, or the name of someone you know, making it difficult to discern whether the sender is real. .

 Better yet, you can use a VPN any time you connect to public a network to ensure your data is secure.
 (Just know that malware can still get through a VPN.)